petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 - Creation Date
 - Modified Date
 - ID
+- Latest Version URL

 ![The content info sidebar provides metadata and actions for your content.](./content-dashboard-interface/images/10.png)

 ### Content Performance

 {bdg-secondary}`Liferay DXP 2024.Q4+/Portal 7.4 GA137+`

+The Performance tab contains various metrics for the selected asset.
+The data displayed depends on the type of asset.

+**Web Content**

+- Views: The number of times the selected web content was viewed through an asset publisher.

+**Blog Entries**

+- Views: The number of times the selected blog entry was viewed through an asset publisher.

+- Comments: The number of comments on the selected blog entry.

+**Documents and Media**

+- Downloads: The number of times the selected document was downloaded through an asset publisher.

+- Previews: The number of times the selected document was previewed through an asset publisher.

+- Comments: The number of comments on the selected document.

 ### Categorizations